 BUSINESSEUROPE believes that the appropriate means of taxing consumption is with consumption taxes rather than income taxes.
-VAT and other consumption taxes do not require allocation of revenue, costs, losses, etc. But consumption tax should be accompanied by an effective allocation of the profit where the digital goods or services are acquired or used.
+VAT and other consumption taxes do not require allocation of revenue, costs, losses, etc.

 This discussion is still ongoing and depends on the conclusions on other issues under review like the need for physical presence.
 Taxes, in particular VAT, applied to digital goods and services should be consistent to the ones applied in the physical world.
 A broad-based consumption tax, which does not make any difference between foreign and domestic providers, between sectors and between digital goods and services, would be in BUSINESSEUROPE's opinion preferable than a withholding tax.